 We know that at this time it may be difficult to access your usual diabetes care team so we have brought together advice from our experts on what you can do in the meantime.
 This advice may mean you have to completely change your way of life, and we know that may be daunting.
 We want you to know that we’re right here with you at this difficult time.

-Whether you’re looking for ways to keep active in your home during a lockdown, easy recipe ideas to keep mealtimes fresh, concerned about when to seek medical help or looking for support to help you cope emotionally – we’ve got you covered.
+Whether you’re looking for ways to keep active, easy recipe ideas to keep mealtimes fresh, concerned about when to seek medical help or looking for support to help you cope emotionally – we’ve got you covered.
 And if you’d like to share your own tips or stories, we’d love to hear from you so please get in touch.